Getting Started with Chalk

 and stick it higher

-just work (or you can take Docker out of your path completely and
+alias.
+Alternatively, you can take Docker out of your path completely and

-configure Chalk to tell it where docker lives).
+configure Chalk to tell it where Docker lives.

 But for this demo, let's just do the alias: